micro-manager/micro-manager.github.io/_pages/NikonEclipse90i.md

 Wizard.\|Hardware configuration wizard.
 Add any additional hardware](media/Hardware_wizard_90i_3.png "|thumb|center|upright=2.5|alt=Hardware Configuration Wizard.|Hardware configuration wizard.
 Add any additional hardware")

-{% include Note text="If you provide magnification information to the system for each of your objectives, MicroManager will automatically calculate the correct pixel size based on the current zoom settings." %}
+{% include notice icon="info" content="If you provide magnification information to the system for each of your objectives, MicroManager will automatically calculate the correct pixel size based on the current zoom settings." %}

 See
 \[//micro-manager.org/documentation.php?object=Configguide\#Calibration:See